Geotab/sdk/src/software/guides/developing-addins.md

 ### Listing 6 — Add-In configuration file with Base64 encoded image

 The other method is to embed the images along with the rest of the source code in the markup.
-First the images will need to be encoded using Base64 encoding ( [http://en.wikipedia.org/wiki/Base64](http://en.wikipedia.org/wiki/Base64)), then the references to the image files replaced with the encoded version directly in the HTML or CSS.
+First the images will need to be encoded using [Base64 encoding](http://en.wikipedia.org/wiki/Base64), then the references to the image files replaced with the encoded version directly in the HTML or CSS.

 ```javascript
  "files": {